Choosing a treatment centre - from referral to treatment

 If you travel to or from public approved treatment, you may be covered for travel expenses in connection with the treatment, but pay a deductible.
 The deductible varies depending on whether the place you are traveling to is inside or outside your own health region.
 For more information, see patient travel coverage.

-If the treatment site fails to meet the deadline, Helfo can help you find treatment elsewhere.
-More information about your rights in case of exceeded waiting time.
+If the treatment centre exceeds the waiting time, they must contact Helfo so that Helfo can help you find treatment elsewhere.
+Read about your rights if the waiting time is exceeded

 Complaint